An Introduction to Children's Ministry

 - A curriculum that includes hands-on biblically based activities helps create a fertile learning environment.

-- Music is a necessary aspect of meaningful children's worship.
+- Music is a necessary aspect of meaningful children’s worship.
+This does not mean that electronics or instruments are necessary – voice alone can be fun and effective.

 - A nursery and preschool accommodate both the children’s and parents’ worship needs.